-The oriental plane is native to SE Europe from the Balcans as far east as Iran.
-It is often found in damp situations growing with alder and willows, but will grow well in dry soils.
+The oriental plane is native to SE Europe from the Balkans as far east as Iran.
+It is often found in damp situations growing with alder and willows, but will also grow well in dry soils.
 It has been spread to many parts of the world where it is valued as a shade tree.
 It is sometimes used as a street tree, but eventually develops a wide branching pattern.
-It is thought to be the tree under which Hippocrates taught his students.
+It is thought to be the tree under which Hippocrates taught his students, called the tree of Kos.
+A seedling of the original tree of Kos has been planted outside the Cancer Centre of Belfast City Hospital.
+Although not as old as the tree illustrated here in the Botanic Gardens, the City Hospital tree has developed into a very fine and, with its provenance, historically important example of the species.
 The oriental plane is one of the parents of the hybrid London plane Platanus x acerifolia.
-Younger trees have the flaking bark that is also seen in the hybrid London plane, but the trunks will sometimes develop numerous burrs as has happened in the Belfast Botanic Gardens specimen and also in a very similar tree is the grounds of Trinity College Dublin
+Younger trees have the flaking bark that is also seen in the hybrid London plane, although the trunks will sometimes develop numerous burrs as has happened in the Belfast Botanic Gardens specimen and also in a very similar tree in the grounds of Trinity College Dublin.

 |Platanus orientalis in Belfast Botanic Gardens||Burs on trunk of Platanus orientalis|